 Are you doing urgent multilingual hiring for company to find talented candidates who can contribute to your company’s growth?

-Hence as a manager, you need to excel the art of integrating the new hire into the company.
-This can be easily accomplished if you comfort him by asking 5 simple questions to establish a friendly atmosphere:
+Hence as a manager, you need to excel in the art of integrating the new hire into the company.
+This can be easily accomplished if you comfort him by asking some simple yet important questions to establish a friendly atmosphere.